How are interest payments calculated?

 The nominal interest rate is the rate that we use in order to calculate interest payments on a loan.
 The nominal interest rate is always stated as an annual (or per annum – p.a.) rate.
 This is because the duration varies from loan to loan.
 If we did not state an annualized rate it would be very difficult to compare the interest rates of different loans.
 The annualized representation of interest rates is also called annual percentage rate (APR).

-When an interest payment is calculated, we consider the duration over which bitcoins have been borrowed and take compound interest into account.
+When an interest payment is calculated, we consider the duration over which the funds have been borrowed and take compound interest into account.

 Example calculation for a 6 weeks loan